 Maine State Prison Showroom

 You read that right, the Maine State Prison Showroom near Rockland, is stocked with woodwork made by inmates from the state pen up the road in Warren.
-Prices are low: oak bookcases for $139, intricate ship models from $55.
-I’m still kicking myself for not buying a Maine State Prison birdhouse resembling a jail, with little bars on the windows.
+Prices are low: oak bookcases for $139, intricate ship models from $55 or even a Maine State Prison birdhouse resembling a jail, with little bars on the windows.
 It might not be for the faint of heart, however, to browse a store staffed by convicts (plus a guard).

 Farnsworth Art Museum